 I know the way resources have been stretched beyond measure – financial, physical, emotional – and for too many years of single parenting.
 I know the weeks of worry ahead, the weeks in which my steadfast support, even from a distance, must not waver.

 This is about contingency planning and finding alternatives, about giving kids the life skills necessary to make good choices, about the strength of character to manage tough days as well as good ones.
 This is about my ability as a parent – to offer comfort with a dose of reality, to find the right words, and a situation in which I can do neither.
 I have no answers, no tricks up my sleeve, no sage suggestions.
 And if I am vague, it is intentional; the details are irrelevant, though I imagine for some of you, the feelings I am expressing will sound familiar.

 Waiting, watching, listening, loving

-Some children become acquainted with hurt far too young; this is certainly the legacy of divorce, as it is with other life events of a significant nature.
+Some children become acquainted with hurt far too young.
+Sadly, this is the legacy of divorce for many, as it is with other life events of a significant nature.
 Some children talk it out, act it out, and come to terms with what is and what isn’t.
 Others put their hurt in dark corners where their parents cannot see.
 And so we stand by, observing and listening, hoping for some way to assist and encourage, even if only our presence.

 As for “time heals all wounds,” it’s a great concept, but I haven’t found it to be true.
 Time may soften the edges of pain, but some wounds don’t heal.

 As for my sons, I have encouraged them to dream big; both have known their wins and their losses.
 Both will know more of each.